-The settling tests results of the LABSFLOC-2-instrument (HRWallingford, UK) show the presence of particles and flocs with sizes in the range of 20 to 400 $\mu$ m.
-The bulk of the data points are in the range of 50 to 250 $\mu$ m; the number of data points with particle and floc sizes < 30 $\mu$ m is rather small (mostly < 2% and maximum 4% for test S01).

-The median floc size is in the range of 80 to 160 $\mu$ m (120 $\pm$ 40 $\mu$ m).
-The median settling velocity is in the range of 0.8 to 5.7 mm/s (2 $\pm$ 1 mm/s).
-Except for test S07-385 mg/l, the settling velocity increases for initial concentrations < 800 mg/l and decreases for initial concentrations > 800 mg/l.
+The settling tests results of the LABSFLOC2-instrument (HR Wallingford, UK) show the presence of particles and flocs with sizes in the range of 20 to 400 μ m.
+The bulk of the data points are in the range of 50 to 250 μ m; the number of data points with particle and floc sizes < 30 μ m is rather small (mostly < 2% and maximum 4% for test S01).
+The median floc size is in the range of 80 to 160 μ m (120±40 μ m).
+The median settling velocity is in the range of 2 to 12 mm/s.
+Except for test S07-385 mg/l and S01-400 mg/l, the settling velocity increases for initial concentrations < 800 mg/l and decreases for initial concentrations > 800 mg/l.
+Analysis of the results show that the median settling velocity based on mass-related percentages is strongly related to the (largest, heaviest) flocs with the highest settling velocities.

 The initial concentration can also be computed by summation of the mass of all observed flocs.
 Using the porosity values of Van Rijn (Appendix A.1), the computed initial concentration is generally somewhat smaller (about 15%, except for test S02) than the original initial concentration.
-Using the porosity values of Manning, the computed concentration values are all higher (20%) than the original values.
+Using the porosity values of Manning, the computed concentration values are mostly higher (20%) than the original values.

 Comparison of the settling velocity distributions of samples shows that the results of both instruments are reasonably similar for high initial concentrations > 2000 mg/l; the median settling velocity is in the range of 1.5 to 2 mm/s.
 The results of both methods deviate significantly for low initial concentrations.
-The Piranha-settling tube produces a median settling velocity of the order of 0.1 mm/s for an initial concentration of about 400 to 500 mg/l, whereas the LABSFLOC-2-method gives a median settling velocity of the order of 3 to 7 mm/s.
+The PIRANHA-settling tube produces a median settling velocity of the order of 0.05-0.1 mm/s for an initial concentration of about 400 to 500 mg/l, whereas the LABSFLOC2-method gives a median settling velocity of the order of 3 to 7 mm/s.
 The main causes for these deviations at low initial concentrations are:

-- the observation/presence of the larger macro-flocs > 160 μm is underestimated by the mechanical Piranha settling tube, as the fragile flocs may have been broken upon or during sampling/observation (bias towards smaller sizes); - the observation/presence of the individual particles and micro-flocs (< 30 μm) is severely underestimated by the LABSFLOC-2-video camera instrument (bias towards larger sizes); sizes smaller than about 30 μm are less frequently measured.
+- the observation/presence of the larger macro-flocs > 160 μm is underestimated by the mechanical PIRANHA settling tube, as the fragile flocs may have been broken upon or during sampling/observation (bias towards smaller sizes); - the observation/presence of the individual particles and micro-flocs (< 30 μm) is severely underestimated by the LABSFLOC2-video camera instrument (bias towards larger sizes); sizes smaller than about 30 μm are less frequently measured.

-Analysis of the floc data measured by the LABSFLOC-2-instrument shows that the total mass of sediments in the samples is underestimated by maximum 20%, which may seem a low value but it represents a rather high amount of fine flocs not observed by the LABSFLOC-2 -instrument.
+Analysis of the floc data measured by the LABSFLOC2-instrument shows that the total mass of sediments in the samples is underestimated by maximum 20%, which may seem a low value but it represents a rather high amount of fine flocs not observed by the LABSFLOC2 -instrument.

-It is concluded that the LABSFLOC-2-instrument may substantially underestimate the fine silt and clay fraction < 30 $\mu$ m.
-This fraction generally is relatively high in conditions with relatively low concentrations < 500 mg/l when flocculation processes are not so strong.
-Consequently, the median settling velocity of the LABSFLOC-2-instrument for low concentration conditions may be systematically on the high side (values > 1 mm/s).
+It is concluded that the LABSFLOC2-instrument may substantially underestimate the fine silt and clay fraction < 30 μ m.
+This fraction generally is relatively high in conditions with relatively low concentrations

+< 500 mg/l when flocculation processes are not so strong.
+Consequently, the median settling velocity of the LABSFLOC2-instrument for low concentration conditions may be systematically on the high side (values > 1 mm/s).